Ganesh Man Singh: Leader of Nepali Congress

-Ganesh Man Singh was one of the main leaders of the Nepali Congress Movement in 2007 B.S., which was able to overthrow the Rana Regime.
+Ganesh Man Singh was one of the leaders of the Nepali Congress Movement in 2007 B.S., which was able to overthrow the Rana Regime.
 In 2015, B.S., he was elected as a Member of Parliament from Kathmandu and later became a Cabinet Minister.
 After the coup d'état by King Mahendra, Singh became a major advocate for democracy in Nepal.
-He eventually became the Supreme Leader of Nepali Congress, the title he held throughout his life.
+He was the Supreme Commander of 1990 people's movement.
+After the death of B.P.
+Koirala he was considered the "Supreme Leader" of Nepali Congress, the title he held throughout his life.

 Later life

 After the coup of 1960, Singh was held without trial for eight years at the Sundarijal Military Detention Camp.

-Singh received the United States Peace Run Prize in 1990 for his contribution to peace in Nepal and the world and his leadership quality.
+Singh received the United States Peace Run Prize in 1990 for his contribution to peace in Nepal and the world, and his leadership quality.
 He was also decorated by the "U Thant Peace Award".

 Singh was awarded the "Human Rights Prize" for his contributions to human rights by the United Nations in 1993.
 He is the first Statesman from South Asia to receive this prestigious award.

 The Ganesh Man Singh Foundation was established in the commemoration of Singh's achievements.